aditya2695/Customer-Churn-Prediction/README.md

 The performance of the model was evaluated using metrics such as accuracy, precision, recall, and AUC-ROC.
 The model achieved a good performance, which demonstrates the feasibility of using machine learning to predict customer churn.
 This project can be a valuable tool for Swan-Teleco to understand the factors that contribute to customer churn and take steps to prevent it, thus improving customer retention and overall business.

+### EDA

+There are a few insights that can be derived from the distribution of the features in the dataset:

+    The Zip Code feature appears to be evenly distributed, with no clear outliers or anomalies.
+    The Latitude and Longitude features have a fairly narrow range, with the majority of customers located within a small geographic area.
+    The Tenure Months feature has a relatively wide range, with customers having been subscribers for anywhere from 1 to 72 months.
+The median of Tenure Months is 29, which indicates that half of the customers have been subscribers for less than 29 months, the other half for more than 29 months.
+    The Monthly Charges feature also has a wide range, with customers paying anywhere from 18.25 to 118.75 dollars per month.
+    The Churn Value feature has a mean of around 0.27, which means that around 27% of the customers in the dataset have churned.

+In general, the dataset seems to be relatively evenly distributed across all features, except for the Churn Value where it has a mean of 0.27, indicating that a considerable percentage of the customer base has churned.
+Additionally, the distribution of Tenure Months suggest that customer's tenure is diverse, with half of the customers having been subscribers for less than 29 months.

 ### Evaluation

 <ul>